scidsg/project-info/hush-line/whitepaper-draft.md

 #### 2.4.2.
 Use Cases
 - As a journalist, I need to provide sources with a trustworthy way to send information, so they have confidence that the methods will protect their privacy.
 - As an educator, I need to provide students with a safe way to share information with school staff they trust, so critical information can be received while protecting the student's identity.
-- As an employee that has witnessed workplace abuse, I need a secure and private way to share information with company executives, so that my identity is kept secret to avoid provoking a hostile retaliatory response.
+- As an employee who has witnessed workplace abuse, I need a secure and private way to share information with company executives so that my identity is kept secret to avoid provoking a hostile retaliatory response.
-- As a student, I want a way to report sensitive information without sharing who I am, so I can help to make change without impacting my educational experience.
+- As a student, I want to report sensitive information without sharing who I am so I can help make change without impacting my educational experience.
-- As a business leader, I want to make my team feel like they can share sensitive information without risking their career, so I can build trust in the team with which I work.
+- As a business leader, I want to make my team feel like they can share sensitive information without risking their career so I can build trust in the team with which I work.
-- As a source, I need a way to access someone's Hush Line, even if the Tor Network and the original URL are blocked in my country, so I can share information even in the most oppressive environments.
+- As a source, I need a way to access someone's Hush Line, even if the Tor Network and the original URL are blocked in my country so that I can share information even in the most oppressive environments.

 ## 3. System Requirements
 Hush Line is an open-source application tailored for Debian-based Linux systems [^15].
-Debian is chosen for its stability and secure environment, beneficial for applications focusing on security.
+Debian is chosen for its stable and secure environment, which benefits applications focusing on security.

 ### 3.1 Processor and Cryptography
 The application requires a 64-bit processor, primarily to support contemporary cryptographic packages.
 These packages are integral to the security of Hush Line, as they enable the application to use advanced encryption methods necessary for protecting user data.
-The use of a 64-bit architecture allows the application to utilize these cryptographic techniques effectively.
+A 64-bit architecture allows the application to utilize these cryptographic techniques effectively.

 ### 3.2 Hardware Requirements
 Hush Line is designed to be resource-efficient, with minimal hardware requirements, making it accessible on various devices.

 - **Storage:** A minimum of 16 GB of storage is recommended.
-This specification is to accommodate the storage needs for encrypted messages, particularly for users who do not use email delivery.
+This specification accommodates the storage needs for encrypted messages, particularly for users who do not use email delivery.
 This storage capacity is intended to manage a significant amount of data and prevent issues related to storage space.
 - **RAM:** At least 256 MB of RAM is suggested for optimal performance.
-This recommendation is based on ensuring smooth operation of the application, including updates, reboots, and other system processes [^16].
-The moderate RAM requirement helps in maintaining the application’s performance across different systems, including older models with limited hardware capabilities.
+This recommendation is based on ensuring the smooth operation of the application, including updates, reboots, and other system processes [^16].
+The moderate RAM requirement helps maintain the application’s performance across different systems, including older models with limited hardware capabilities.

 ### 3.3 Security and Privacy
 The system requirements for Hush Line are set with a focus on maintaining its security and privacy features.
 By aligning with Debian-based Linux systems and modern cryptographic standards, the application aims to provide a secure platform for managing confidential communications.